How does the platform work?

 Any user who signs up on the platform has to agree to the Terms of Service

 , which includes these terms of Plagiarism and Confidentiality.
-Please take a look at our full Terms of Service, particularly the sections 15(a) and 16(b), which explicitly refer to this question.
+Please take a look at our full Terms of Service.

 I tried to sign up on your site but I need to verify my email.
 How do I do this?